-Weather Insurance Contract - Warm, Weather
+Weather Insurance Contract - Warm Weather

 Weather conditions have a significant impact on the demand for home heating oil because our customers depend on this product principally for space heating purposes.
 Actual weather conditions can vary substantially from year to year, significantly affecting our financial performance.
 Furthermore, warmer than normal temperatures in one or more regions in which we operate can significantly decrease the total volume we sell and the gross profit realized on those sales and, consequently, our results of operations.
-We have purchased weather insurance to help mitigate the adverse effect of warm weather on our cash flows.
-The most recent weather insurance contract covered the period from November 1, 2006 to February 28, 2007, taken as a whole.
-The strike or "pay-off" price is based on the 10 year moving average of degree days for the contract period and has been set at approximately 3% less than the 10 year moving average.
-For every degree day not realized below the strike-price we were entitled to received \$35,000 up to a maximum of \$12.5 million.
-At December 31, 2006, we recorded a \$7.2 million asset under this weather insurance contract the contract by \$2.9 million to \$4.3 million as of March 31, 2007, and we received payment in April 2007.
-We have a similar weather insurance contract in place for the period from November 1, 2007 to February 28, 2008, and for the period November 1, 2008 to February 28, 2009.
+We purchased weather insurance to help mitigate the adverse effect of warm weather on our cash flows for the period from November 1, 2007 to February 29, 2008, taken as a whole and for the period November 1, 2008 to February 28, 2009, taken as a whole.
+The strike or "pay-off" price is based on the 10 year moving average of degree-days for the contract period and has been set at approximately 3% less than the 10 year moving average.
+For every degree-day not realized below the strike-price we are entitled to receive \$35,000 up to a maximum of \$12.5 million.